Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

-= 1.9.12t4 =
+= 1.9.12 =
+- Fixed product price could not be set to zero or empty value (for donation purposes).
+- Added option to send buyer and seller emails in HTML format.
 - Added spinner for settings page to indicate it's being loaded.
-- Fixed product price could not be set to zero or empty value (for donation purposes).
 - Added support for upcoming Additional Custom Fields addon.
 - If custom field enabled but its name is not set, it would be called "Custom Field".
+- Made more strings available for translation.
 - Minor bigfixes and imporvements.

 = 1.9.11 =